September 2013

-Our platform outlines the essential steps the new mayoral administration and City Council must take to curb the rise in homelessness.
+Our platform outlines the essential steps we must take to curb the rise in homelessness.
 These steps are outlined below.
 For a far more detailed summary of the steps needed to end homelessness, please read and share our policy briefing book: A Roadmap to Ending Homelessness.